retrooper/openskill.py/docs/source/manual.rst

 Let's now get the object representing a single player by calling the :code:`rating` method on the model.
 This method returns a :py:class:`PlackettLuceRating <openskill.models.weng_lin.plackett_luce.PlackettLuceRating>` object for which you can set your own values.
 Since we are using the default values, each player will also start with those values.
 We can also set a optional name.
-It can anything, an ID, a username, anything.
+It can be anything, an ID, a username, anything.
 It's just a way to identify the player.

 .. code-block:: python